Welcome to the Learning Out Loud Podcast,

 The Foundations Episodes are the opening installments of the Learning Out Loud podcast where we establish the essential concepts needed to understand equity jurisprudence and the American legal system.
 Before diving into Murray F. Tully's 20 maxims of equity, we first distinguish between jurisdiction (where the rules apply) and jurisprudence (how you see things within those boundaries), explore the historical origins of equity courts as the "poor man's court" that corrected the rigid inadequacies of common law, and examine why equity maxims are fundamentally different from legal maxims—serving as guiding principles rooted in conscience and natural law rather than rigid precedents.
 These episodes draw from pre-1900s primary sources including Bouvier's Law Dictionary, Pomeroy's Equity Jurisprudence, and Joseph Story's Commentaries to build the framework you'll need to understand how equitable doctrines still operate today, even within our current post-1933 system.
 Consider these your roadmap before we journey through every other topic found on God's green flat earth.

-Continue to listen to the first hour free.
+Continue to listen to the first hour free, and without adds!

 Learning Out Loud invites you into a deep, evidence-based exploration of American legal history and the principles that shaped our nation's jurisprudence.
 Each episode takes listeners through original source materials—Supreme Court cases, historic legal addresses, and foundational law dictionaries—reading and discussing them in real time to uncover the intent and reasoning behind landmark legal doctrines.
 Whether you're a student of history, a legal enthusiast, or simply curious about the foundations of equity and law, you'll gain a clearer understanding of how these principles continue to shape our world today.
 Join us at the Thought Crime Dojo, where education meets entertainment, and every session is an opportunity to learn something profound with evidence provided.